Cetaphil Daily Facial Moisturizer SPF 50 Versus CeraVe Hydrating Mineral Sunscreen SPF 50 Face Lotion

 Major health organizations allow the use of aluminum hydroxide in personal care products and have not flagged it as a carcinogenic risk at typical usage levels.

-Learn more about Aluminum HydroxideCarbomer is a polymer of acrylic acid.
-Its main role is to create a gel consistency.
+Learn more about Aluminum HydroxideCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 A high amount of carbomer can cause pilling or balling up of products.
 Don't worry, most products contain 1% or less of carbomer.